-You must use the Absence Declaration tool on ACORN or the University's Verification of Student Illness or Injury (VOI) form (see section titled Specific Medical Circumstances) to declare an absence if you require consideration for missed or late academic work (recording each day of your absence as soon as it begins, up until the day before you return to classes or other academic activities).
+You can use the Absence Declaration tool on ACORN to declare an absence if you require consideration for missed or late academic work (recording each day of your absence as soon as it begins, up until the day before you return to classes or other academic activities).
+If you have already used it once, you cannot use it again so please use other documentation as outlined below under Specific Medical Circumstances.
 After doing so, contact your instructor(s) to request the academic consideration you are seeking.
 If no extension has been granted, all late submissions will be penalized 10% (of the assignment grade) per 24hrs (or part thereof) after the due date and time (excluding weekends).